2 Types of Squats for Birth

 Pelvic Motions for Birth

-Backward Motion of Sacrum
+Backward Motion of Sacrum to open inlet

 Two different types of squats helping your pelvis move backward and forward.